framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 &copy;2019-2021 All rights reserved.

 ## Changelog

+###v3.0.18:
+- **CHANGED**: Rewritten AOB scanner, 10%/20% faster and won't crash the game the cases the previous scanner would.
+It also now shouldn't miss any AOBs anymore.

 ###v3.0.17:
 - **FIXED**: In some cases the new AOB scanner could run into memory it shouldn't end up in and crash the game.